Last updated 01.09.2020

 We use settings cookies and similar tools to allow us to remember certain choices you have made.
 For example, you can be automatically redirected to the language in which you last browsed, automatically logged in when your website session expires or schedules can be displayed in the time zone previously reported by your browser.

 Depending on your settings we are working with 3rd parties that may save information in cookies.
 Please read details in the data settings dialog.
-To display advertising that helps cover the cost of free features we use Google services.
+We use Google services to display advertising that helps cover the cost of our free features.
 Details of how your data is handled can be found here: https://policies.google.com/technologies/ads

 Wir respektieren Deine Privatsphäre und Datenschutzbestimmungen.
 Einige Komponenten erfordern das Speichern von personenbezogen Daten in Cookies oder dem lokalen Speicher.